akorunska/x.teams/module-2/README.md

 ```
 pip install -r requirements.txt
 ```
-* Now enter the pitcoin directory.
-It contains some scripts that should be launched before you begin exploring pitcoin.
+* Root module-2 directory contains some scripts that should be launched before you begin exploring pitcoin.
 * In the separate terminal tab launch api.py with the command (this process should run all the time as you work with your pitcoin node)
 ```